smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - OU no longer has any tier-specific bans (DrizzleSwim and Soul Dew are no longer banned)

+- Moody is no longer banned

+- Minimize is no longer banned

 - Kyurem, Kyurem-B, Deoxys-D, Latios, and Latias are now Uber (by the time NEXT is done, they would presumably have received enough buffs to be Uber)